UCU course pre-enrolment in Osiris

 The Osiris pre-enrolment module will warn you when selecting a course for which you do not meet the formal entrance requirements (NB If you are currently taking a course that will make you meet these entrance requirements, you do not need to request course admittance).

-Enrolment for the regular Research thesis (15 EC) is done through course label UCTHS150 in the pre-enrolment module.
-The same for the new 7,5 EC Capstone thesis [UCTHS075].
-During the thesis proposal procedure at the beginning of the semester the field of study should be indicated.
+Enrolment for the regular Research thesis (15 ECTS) is done through course label UCTHS150 in the pre-enrolment module.
+The same for the 7,5 ECTS double major/Honours thesis [UCTHS075].
+Enter your thesis as the first choice in your preference lists - this will not decrease your chances to get a place in your other preferences, as the allocations are based on priority categories.

 For registration of an Honours thesis: the standard procedure applies.